10 Must-Do Side Trips to Maximize Your First (Or Next) Tokyo Adventure

 Getting to Enoshima

-From Tokyo, there are a few options for getting to Enoshima by train.
+From Tokyo, we’ve found a few options for getting to Enoshima by train.
 The simplest are the Odakyu Railways Romance Car limited express trains from Shinjuku Station.
-This route goes directly to Katase Enoshima in one hour (¥1,250), leaving every 1-2 hours on weekends and local holidays.
+This route goes directly to Katase Enoshima in 80 minutes (¥650).
+Check the timetables here.

 Kawasaki

-Stick to the city centre and get enchanted by Kawasaki Daishi, a handsome temple featuring beautiful reconstructions of its Henan Period architecture.
+Let’s stick to the Kawasaki city center and get enchanted by Kawasaki Daishi, a handsome temple featuring beautiful reconstructions of its Henan Period architecture.
 Among the coolest and most unique things to do in Kawasaki, however, is to tackle Anata no Warehouse, not far from Kawasaki Station.

 Cyber Kowloon Walled City - 12.
 Cyber Kowloon Walled City neonsign - Warehouse Kawasaki, 2014-06-02 (by Ken OHYAMA)